 The History of a Berlin Inn Hall (Now Known as LabSaal)

 Norbert Heners-Martin recounts the eventful past of what is now the LabSaal.
-The former restaurant, once a popular destination for day trips, served as a warehouse for the Senate Reserve, but was also the venue for film screenings, masquerade balls, and numerous celebrations.
+The former destination restaurant served at one point as a warehouse for the Senate Reserve, but also as a venue for film screenings, masquerade balls, and numerous celebrations.

 Nathalie Scholl from the Berlin Center for Industrial Culture (bzi) places the history of the LabSaal within the context of Berlin’s industrial culture.
 She reports on her research into Argus Motoren GmbH.

 Between 1906 and 1945, the Reinickendorf-based company manufactured engines for cars and airplanes.
-During World War II, the restaurant in Lübars served as a secret warehouse for Argus aircraft engines.
+During World War II, the inn hall in Lübars served as a secret storage facility for Argus aircraft engines.

 Additional information

-The Berlin Industrial Culture Festival offers you the chance to discover the city from a new perspective.
-Around 100 events from September 12 to October 4 bring the visible and invisible legacy of industrialization to life.
+The Berlin Industrial Heritage Festival offers you the chance to experience the city in a whole new way.
+From 12 September to 4 October, around 100 events will bring the visible and invisible heritage of industrialisation to life.

 1